-VMBus VMBus is a high-speed in-memory bus that was developed for Hyper-V. VMBus acts as the bus for all I/O traffic that takes place between the VMs and the parent partition.
-VMBus works closely with the virtualization service provider and virtualization service client, which we'll describe later in this chapter.
+VMBus VMBus is a high-speed, in-memory bus that was developed specifically for Hyper-V. Each instance of VMBus is a point-to-point connection and is not shared between virtual machines-each virtual machine has its own instance.
+VMBus acts as the bus for all I/O traffic that takes place between the VMs and the parent partition.
+VMBus works closely with the virtualization service provider and virtualization service client.

-Virtualization Service Provider (VSP) The Virtualization Service Provider (VSP) enables VMs to securely share the underlying physical hardware by initiating I/O on behalf of all VMs running on the system.
+Virtualization Service Provider (VSP) The Virtualization Service Provider (VSP) enables VMs to securely share the underlying physical hardware.
+The VSP initiates I/O on behalf of all VMs running on the system.
 It works in conjunction with the hardware vendor drivers in the parent partition-which means that no special "virtualization" drivers are necessary.
-If a driver is certified for Windows Server 2008, it should work as expected with Hyper-V. Each class of device has a VSP present-for example, a default installation of Hyper-V has a networking VSP as well as a storage VSP.
+If a driver is certified for Windows Server 2008 or R2, it should work as expected with Hyper-V. Each class of device has a VSP present-for example, a default installation of Hyper-V has a networking VSP as well as a storage VSP.
 The VSPs communicate with the matching Virtualization Service Client (VSC) that runs in the VM over VMBus.
-We'll cover the VSC when we look at the different types of VMs.
+We'll cover the VSC when we cover the different types of drivers for virtual machines in the section "Synthetic Device Drivers."